 For each season, there are season-specific decorations along the way, e.g. an easter theme during March, Christmas theme in December, scary displays during Halloween.

 This is a paid attraction.
 You need to buy tickets to ride the train.
-There are usually other free activities that take place at Stanley Park Junction that you can also do before/after your train ride.
+There are usually other free/paid activities that take place at Stanley Park Junction that you can also do before/after your train ride.
+It is free to enter the Stanley Park Junction area.

 There are 4 actual miniature trains which operate.
 One of which is a replica of the engine that was the first to cross Canada!
 The real (full size) engine resides in the Roundhouse in Yaletown, Vancouver!